 - Encourages all locals to:

-- Commit to leadership development of women, people of color, LGBTQ+ members, young workers, members with disabilities, and workers of other nationalities;
+- Commit to leadership development of African Americans, women, LGBTQ+ members, young workers, members with disabilities, and workers of other nationalities;

 - Educate members about UE history and principles using the Them and Us Unionism booklet;

 - Regularly publish local newsletters;

 - Conduct classes to introduce new members to the union, explaining policies, structure, and collective bargaining agreements;

 - Seek the right to conduct union orientation for new hires during work time;

 - Establish websites, use social media, and regularly update union bulletin boards;

 - Negotiate employer-paid lost time for members to attend training and educational events;